NormanTUD/OmniOpt/.gui/_tutorials/oo_share.md

 curl $URL | awk '/<!-- export.html -->/{p=!p; next} p' | perl -MHTML::Entities -pe 'decode_entities($_)' > name_of_your_exported_file.html
 ```

+Of course, you need to adapt the URL to your use case.

 ## Notes on Privacy
 <div class="caveat tip">
 You can chose a random name to which OmniOpt2-Share should call you.
 But remember: the data you upload